 On a fun Fenty day, what's on your getting-ready playlist?

-Ravyn Lenae just put an EP out—it’s called Crush, and it’s just really upbeat, cute R&B pop songs, and it just makes you feel good.
+Ravyn Lenae's latest EP—it’s called Crush, and it’s just really upbeat, cute R&B pop songs, and it just makes you feel good.
 Oh, and I have a guilty pleasure song that I just haven’t been able to get over for like a year.
 And it’s Demi Lovato’s “Sorry Not Sorry.”
 I need to see her live and just chant and cry to that song.